 *I’m counting heroic versions of bosses as their own encounters, and have not included world bosses or the bosses in VoA/TB*

 I think that everyone can agree that 1 year in ICC and 10 months in Dragon Soul was way too long.
-By comparison, Tiers 8 and 14 were current for far too short a time.
-I think a good ratio for boss fights to months spent in a tier is around 4:1, though it also depends on difficulty.
+By comparison, Ulduar and Tier 14 were current for far too short a time.
+I think a good ratio for boss fights to months spent in a tier is around 4:1.
+That’s about 1 encounter per week.
 The raid tiers that are around this ratio (Tiers 7 and 11) are the ones that made me feel neither rushed, nor like I was sitting around waiting for new content for an inordinate amount of time.

 Raid tier release timing could be much better.
 Just because PTR testing is complete, doesn’t mean you need to release the next raid content patch immediately.
 You can hold something back.
 Slow down the release of the first couple tiers (but keep working on the next!) so we don’t have to spend a year in the last one.
 Just imagine how much more enjoyable raiding in Wrath could have been if the release schedule had been just a little bit different.
 Spending 6 months in Naxx, 6 months in Ulduar and only 9 months in ICC certainly would have made my raid time in Wrath more fulfilling and resulted in much less burnout at the end.